stef4k/Software-Engineering-Lab-Assignments/gradeshistogram/README.md

 ### Prerequisites
 1. A text file that strictly contains one grade in every line.

-After you have implemented the [building of the project](https://github.com/stef4k/Software-Engineering-Lab-Assignments/blob/development/README.md) (Building section)
+In order to create the grades histogram, you must have firstly implemented the [building of the project](https://github.com/stef4k/Software-Engineering-Lab-Assignments/blob/development/README.md) (Building section)

 ## Histogram Creation
 The produced jar is located in the target directory and can be executed as following: